On The Human Rights Of “Mental” People

 - Helping where you can.
 This is a voluntary organisation where we try and help each other to the best of our abilities.
 There are lots of jobs, both large and small that will need doing to keep a movement like this moving along and getting results.
 Being a supportive friend to another panther can make a huge difference.

-We are not anti-psychiatry, anti-psychology, anti-medication, anti-government or mental illness deniers.
+We are not anti-psychiatry, anti-psychology, anti-medication, anti-government nor are we mental illness deniers.

 We are opposed to involuntary treatment, involuntary confinement, cruel, inhuman or degrading treatment including punishment or torture in accordance with the World Health Organisation (WHO) Comprehensive Mental Health Action Plan 2013-2030 and the United Nations Convention on the Rights of Persons with Disabilities (CRPD).